Our Board of Governors

 David has been the Vicar of Tamerton Foliot since November 2005 and as such, under the Foundation Document of the School is the chair of the Foundation Governors at Mary Dean's.
 Prior to ordination (30 years ago) David studied Building Technology and Civil Engineering and worked as an engineering technician for nine years.
 He was a member of the school’s Building and Grounds Committee (prior to monthly full governing board meetings) and holds the governor brief for SIAMS (Statutory Inspections of Anglican and Methodist Schools) and R.E (Religious Education).

-Mike is the newest parent governor, who was appointed in November 2016.
+Mike was appointed in November 2016.
 He has two children in school and is hoping to use his governorship to get involved in school life and serve the wonderful school that we all have in our village.
 He works as a senior doctor in Derriford Hospital and teaches at University of Plymouth.
 He lives with his wife and two children just outside the village.
 When not busy he can be found enjoying the Devon countryside and Dartmoor with his family or cycling.